| Department of Mechanical and Industrial Engineering154 Mechanical Engineering Building

 formal admission into the program.
 The non-thesis MS option is not

+available to students in the combined program.
 A student in the combined program must spend at least two academic

 years in residence, full time in the combined degree program, and